 |Lifespan||Female: 12 to 15 years / Male: 3 to 4 years|

 |Minimum tank size||12″x12″x12″|

 The Stromatopelma calceatum, as it has been called since 1998, has received the name Feather Leg Baboon Tarantula in the hobby.

 She’s a stunning Old World arboreal tarantula with quick movements and strong venom that she uses to catch prey by surprise.
-Expert hobbyists want her for her beautiful furry legs and their fast movements; however, some will even want her for her short temper and the challenge that offers.
+Expert hobbyists desire these spiders for their beautiful furry legs and their fast movements; however, some will even want them for their short temper and the challenge that offers.

-The FLBT is known for being very defensive, combine that with her strong venom and quick jump and you get all the reasons why only an advanced hobbyist should take the challenge of getting one.
+The Feather Leg Baboon Tarantula is known for being very defensive, combine that with her strong venom and quick jump and you get all the reasons why only an advanced hobbyist should take the challenge of getting one.

 Appearance and Variations

-The stunning looks of an FLBT are very particular, so experienced hobbyists will often identify her just by looks.
+The stunning looks of a Feather Leg Baboon Tarantula are very particular, so experienced hobbyists will often identify her just by looks.

 Sporting a brown color with darker and lighter tones, her most identifying traits are the last two segments of her legs.

 These segments, called the metatarsus and the tarsus, have thick manes of hair sprouting from both sides, creating a round feathery shape that gives the spider its name.